 The mandatory labeling of GE products as stipulated in South Africa's Consumer Protection Act that came into law on April 1, 2011, is on hold.
 Strong criticism from stakeholders in the food chains, due to the ambiguity and complexity of the issue, has resulted in DTI appointing a task team to address the conflicts and confusion of the labeling regulation.
-A workshop that would serve as a consultative forum with stakeholders to finalize proposed amendments on GE labeling by the task team will be held on July, 25, 2014.
+A workshop that served as a consultative forum with stakeholders to finalize proposed amendments on GE labeling by the task team was held on July, 25, 2014.
+However, new GE labeling regulations have not yet been published and the issues are still lingering.